CloakerSmoker/Relax-Language/README.md

-# Relax, a basic compiled programming language.
+# A basic compiled programming language.

 ![Linux Tests](https://github.com/CloakerSmoker/Relax-Language/workflows/Linux%20Tests/badge.svg)

 ![Windows Tests](https://github.com/CloakerSmoker/Relax-Language/workflows/Windows%20Tests/badge.svg)

-Note: The compiler is now implemented in Relax itself, it used to be implemented in AutoHotkey.
+Note: The compiler is now bootstrapped, it used to be implemented in AutoHotkey.
 Yes, I regret that.

 For more info, see the [docs](https://cloakersmoker.github.io/Relax-Language/#).